COUNTDOWN TO KICKOFF

 Friday, Nov.
 17

-Florida Classic Consortium kicks off The Classic weekend with sponsors, community partners, business leaders, players, pep bands, university officials, and student leaders gathering to celebrate the season, rally the teams, and show that Rattlers and Wildcats remain divided on the field but united in the world.
-To purchase luncheon tickets, call (407) 423-2476.
+The Classic weekend gets started with players, pep bands, university officials and student leaders gathering to celebrate the season, preview the upcoming matchup and show that Rattlers and Wildcats remain divided on the field but united in the world.
+Individual tickets are $55 (including lunch) while a table of 10 (eight guests and two football players) is $550.